bergolho/EikonalEquation/README.md

 # EikonalEquation
-Simple solver of the Eikonal equation
+Simple solver of the Eikonal equation using the Fast Marching Method